 Preparing salmon under the broiler is one of the best ways to retain the salmon’s natural flavor.
 It doesn’t take on the taste of charcoal like when being grilled; and it doesn’t take on the taste of whatever you’re using to steam it.
 As a result, it’s best to season the fish simply when cooking it under the broiler, with perhaps a little salt and pepper, and maybe a dab of melted butter.

 When it comes to materials needed, a standard baking or cookie sheet should do the trick, and if you want to avoid scraping fish skin off the sheet after dinner, putting a layer of tin foil over first will help to minimize clean up time.

 The closer the salmon to the broiler, the better; so the top rack is the optimal location.
-It shouldn’t take more than three minutes to cook the salmon all the way through, although it does depend on the size of the fillet.
+Positioning your salmon fillet with the skin side down, it shouldn’t take more than three minutes to cook the salmon all the way through, although it does depend on the size of the fillet.
 Make sure to set a timer because a broiled salmon will cook much quicker than other methods due to the intensity of the heat.
 If at any point the top of the salmon fillet shows signs of burning, you can cover it with tin foil to ensure that the heat cooks it through without charring the top.

 Broiled Salmon Recipes We Love